ayaan1208/toll-plaza-assignment/README.md

 ## Notes
 - The route is simulated using Google Directions API.
 - Toll plaza data is loaded from the provided CSV file.
-- For best results, ensure your CSV is up to date and covers the route.

 ## License
 MIT